Purpose

 Filter Syntax

-To filter by product IDs, use the following format:1 and 332.
+To filter by product IDs, use the following format:

 Request Example